 The Philanthropy Committee shall consist of the Vice President of Programming as the chair, one representative appointed from each regular, provisional and associate member, and any additional interested students who apply.
 This committee shall be responsible for planning events around International Women’s Day and International Day of the Girl, in addition to any other desired events during the academic year.

 Section 7.
-Chaplain Committee

-The Chaplain Committee shall consist the Chaplain as the chair, one representative appointed from each regular, provisional, and associate member, and any additional interested students who apply.
-The committee shall be responsible for supporting the Chaplain and promoting sisterhood through active promotion of a positive Panhellenic image.
-The committee will be responsible for planning quotes and ice breakers for meetings.

-Section 8.
 Other Committees